kontent-ai/model-generator-js/README.md

 ## Environment models

-> Note: Due to their potentially large size, these objects are intended for use in backend/server-side code only.
+> [!TIP] Due to their potentially large size, these objects are intended for use in backend/server-side code only.
 Avoid including them in
 > client-side applications to prevent unnecessary bundle size and exposure of sensitive data.

 ```bash